Serverless-Devs/Serverless-Devs/docs/en/patch-file.md

 ---

 # Yaml inheritance
-Through the keyword `extends`, the problem of multiple Yaml configuration redundancy is solved.
+Through the keyword `extend`, the problem of multiple Yaml configuration redundancy is solved.

 ## Typical scene
 For example, when using Serverless Devs to deploy a [Function Compute FC](https://serverless-devs.com/en/fc/readme) application, the pre-release environment and the official environment will be except for [service name](https://serverless-devs.com/en/fc/yaml#service-field) is inconsistent.
 Other configurations are exactly the same.
 Yaml configuration is as follows